-Individual controls, or the separate stages of a step controller, should fire a boiler and also start the boiler loop circulator whenever that boiler is fired.
+Individual controls, or the separate stages of a step controller, should start the boiler loop circulator and fire the boiler.
 Some large installations may require the firing of more than one boiler per stage.

 The system or primary circulator may or may not be controlled by the boiler sequencer.
 When this pump is operated through the first switch of any type of step controller, care should be taken to determine if a motor starter is needed due to insufficient switch capacity.